Our Journey and Vision

 Meet the Team

-Get to know the passionate professionals behind Livingston Legacy Holdings’ transformative projects.
+Get to know the passionate professionals behind the Livingston Legacy transformative project.

 Mr. Bon Yagi moved to New York in the 1970s, searching for the opportunity to bring Japanese cuisine beyond the conversation of “sushi and noodles” to NYC.
 Since opening his first T.I.C. restaurant in 1984, T.I.C.
 Restaurant group has introduced culinary destinations for everyone to enjoy Japan without airfare, each one unique in its authentic tastes and traditions.
 Glistening glazes drizzled over takoyaki.
 Bubbling shabu shabu hot pot.
 Crispy panko breaded katsu curry.
 Smooth slices of fresh sashimi.
 Wavy bowls of fresh ramen.
 Cups overflowing with rare Japanese sakes.
 Flowered boards with handmade soba.
 The T.I.C. journey of Japanese cuisine and culture began around East Ninth and Tenth Streets, has expanded uptown, and now is expanding beyond New York City into Livingston Manor, NY.
 Now Mr. Bon Yagi is developing his most ambitious and exquisite Japanese cultural experience thus far.